systemonia/iniplus/README.md

 TODO.
 Documentation.

+Install iniplus by running `nimble install iniplus`

-To use iniplus, you can import the entire library *or* only the features you want.
+Then, you can import the entire library *or* only the features you want.
 ```nim

 # Imports the entire library